 - 1. Is rooted in our Christian Values. - 2.
 Educates the 'whole child'. - 3.
 Provides pathways for academic success and lifelong learning - 4.
 Values all subjects, both core and creative, academic and vocational. - 5.
 Is fully inclusive and celebrates diversity. - 6.
-Prepares students beyond knowledge and skills to be successful in tomorrow's world. - 7.
-Develops students' ability to persevere in times of challenge, forgive in times of conflict, lead as role models through service of others, share their skills and talents through charitable works and actions and to celebrate joy and success with all.
+Prepares students beyond knowledge and skills to be successful in tomorrow's world.

+7. Develops students' ability to persevere in times of challenge, forgive in times of conflict, lead as role models through service of others, share their skills and talents through charitable works and actions and to celebrate joy and success with all.

-Students have a variety of learning needs to be successful both in and beyond the Academy.
-As a result, Chelsea Academy offers a broad and balanced curriculum with sights set firmly on the highest possible percentage of students attending university or higher and degree apprenticeships.
+Chelsea Academy offers a broad and balanced curriculum with sights set firmly on the highest possible percentage of students attending university or higher and degree apprenticeships.
 Through high expectations, expert teaching and targeted intervention, students from all beliefs, backgrounds and starting points will flourish.